dhrandy/burger/README.md

 ### MySQL Database Setup

 In order to run this application, you should have the MySQL database already set up on your machine.
-You will be able to create the *burgers_db* database and the *burgers* table with the SQL code found in [schema.sql](schema.sql).
+You will be able to create the *burgers_db* database and the *burgers* table with the SQL code found in the schema.sql.
 Run this code inside your MySQL client to populate the database, then you will be ready to proceed with running the server.js file from node.

 **MySQL Database Setup Screenshot**
 ![](public/assets/screenshots/mysql.jpg)